Epanemu/DNF_bias/README.md

    ```
    Use config *conf/distances.yaml*.

 Results are typically saved to `./multirun/`.
+To utilize the structure as the precomputed results, add `+dir_structure=cluster_batch` as a command line argument, and the results will be saved in `./batch_out/` folder.

 ---